 To be frank, it almost runs like ChromeOS minus all the Chrome parts.
 You can multitask, watch video content, or play games as you choose.
 We’ll update the article if we noticed anything peculiar about it.

 Play.IntoLaptop.com is the best alternative to android game emulators, as you can play free online laptop games right here.
-Just open the url, and start playing your most favorite games online.
+Just open the URL, and start playing your most favorite laptop games online.